 What is WebP?
 It’s an image file type that has the potential to speed up your website, even more so than by using compressed PNGs or JPEGs.
 WebP comes in both lossy and lossless varieties and produces smaller file sizes at a comparable quality.

-Though its popularity is growing, WebP isn’t yet supported on all browsers.
-However, it can still be worth using this image format on your site, especially if you upload a lot of images.
+WebP is worth using as an image format on your site, especially if you upload a lot of images.
 As a WordPress user, you have several options for setting up WebP support – one of the best being Optimole.

-Do you have any questions about the WebP format and how to set it up in WordPress?
-Ask away in the comments section below!
+Hopefully we answered the question “what is WebP?”, but if you have any additional questions about the format and how to set it up in WordPress, then ask away in the comments section below!